Rome walking tours

 Who DOESN’T want to go to Rome?!
 If you love history and culture – Rome’s the place to be.
 Want to see some amazing architecture?
 Rome is it.
-And you must try the Roman food specialties at least once in your lifetime!
+And you must try the Roman food specialties at least once in your life!

-If you’re afraid of going to Rome because of its reputation as being a chaotic mix of traffic jams and hot-headed Italian temperament, let me ease your worries.
+If you’re afraid of going to Rome because of its reputation as being a chaotic mix of traffic jams and hot-headed Italian temperament, let me ease your mind.
 Rome is separated into individual districts, each with its own quaint character – which makes for a small village feeling, rather than a metropolitan chaos.

 Getting to Rome

 As the saying goes: “All roads lead to Rome.”
 The road you take does, of course, depend on where you’re coming from.

 If you are coming by car – beware!
 You need a permit to drive in the old town of Rome.
 This means you must park your car in one of several public parking garages outside the boundaries of the old town, and this can get expensive.
 If at all possible, try to fly into Rome and then rent a car at the airport if you plan to travel further.
 Alternatively, the train is always a great option when traveling in Europe.